KiranVarma147/To-Do-list/README.md

 # To-Do-list

-1. Make sure React.js in installed in your local system.
+1. Make sure React.js is installed in your local system.
-2. Download/clone the repo and access it through cmd.
+2. Download/clone the repo, and access the path using cmd.
 3. Command to start the React-project: "npm start"

    Below are some useful snapshots: